The Trauma Informed Academy®

 Support efforts in increasing resilience, amplifying self-care, and increases ease.

-This self-paced system is evidence-informed and proven to optimize staff wellness in stressful times.
+This self-paced system is evidence-informed and optimizes staff wellness in stressful times.

 Power's influence in Trauma Informed Care reaches every continent except Antarctica.
 As "The Voice of Lived Experience," she combines robust academic knowledge, 30-plus years of helping mental health professionals master TIC, practical skills using engaging adult learning tools that are evidence-informed.
 She is a Vanderbilt graduate and an Adjunct Instructor in Psychiatry at Georgetown University Medical Center.